Trauma center: Current system in the United Kingdom

-There are 27 major trauma centres in England, four in Scotland, one in Wales and one in Northern Ireland.
-The UK system operates on a "hub and spoke" model with regional trauma networks headed by one or two Major Trauma Centres (MTC's) and supported by trauma units (TU's).
+There are 27 major trauma centres (MTCs) in England, four in Scotland, one in Wales and one in Northern Ireland.
+The UK system operates on a "hub and spoke" model with regional trauma networks headed by one or two major trauma centres (MTCs) and supported by trauma units (TUs).

-Major Trauma Centre
+Major trauma centre

 Major trauma centres are very similar to Level I trauma centers in the U.S., with teams of specialized care available around the clock to treat patients with injuries of all possible severity.
 MTCs can be designated as "adult only", "children's only" or "adult and children" to identify what patients they are prepared to treat.

-Trauma Unit
+Trauma unit

 Trauma units can play two roles, the first is to care for those who are less seriously injured which avoids overconsumption of resources in the major trauma centres.
 The other is to stabilize then transfer patients who are far from a major trauma centre or too unstable to be transported there directly.